 While we are temporarily prevented from traveling the world, art galleries from across the globe have now come to us.

-We’ve rounded up 16 virtual tours that you can visit from the comfort of your own home.
+We’ve rounded up 15 virtual art tours that you can enjoy from the comfort of your own home.

 - Art Gallery of Ontario – Toronto